Adripdv/learning-cypress/README.md

 # learning-cypress

-This is a test project using Cypress and I will be using this as a playground.
+This is a test project using Cypress Testing Framework!